-8 Tiny Details In Taylor Swifts "LWYMMD" Video That You Definitely Missed
+8 Tiny Details In Taylor Swift's "LWYMMD" Video That You Definitely Missed

 7. Swift addressed all of the Tom Hiddleston drama with “I <3 TS” shirts, just like the one Hiddleston wore that people roasted him and Swift for.

-During Swift and Hiddleston's (probably fake) relationship, Hiddleston was photographed wearing a white tank top that said “I <3 T.S.,” so having her dancers (and YouTube/Broadway star Todrick Hall) wear shirts that say the same thing are a callout to that criticism.
+During Swift and Hiddleston's (probably fake) relationship, Hiddleston was photographed wearing a white tank top that said “I <3 T.S.,” so having her dancers (and YouTube/Broadway star Todrick Hall) wear shirts that say the same thing is a call out to that criticism.

-8. She shouts out her actual squad on a t-shirt in the last scene of the video.
+8. She shouts out her actual squad on a T-shirt in the last scene of the video.

 One of her past selves featured in the last scene is the Taylor from the “You Belong With Me” music video.
-In the video, she's wearing a t-shirt that says “Junior Jewels” and PJ pants, but Swift added some more details to that t-shirt in the “LWYMMD” video.
-In this version, the t-shirt features the names of her closest friends written on the shirt as if it were made at an elementary school sleepover.
+In the video, she's wearing a T-shirt that says “Junior Jewels” and PJ pants, but Swift added some more details to that t-shirt in the “LWYMMD” video.
+In this version, the T-shirt features the names of her closest friends written on the shirt as if it were made at an elementary school sleepover.
 The shirt features names like Selena Gomez, Lena Dunham, Todrick Hall, Martha Hunt, Blake Lively, Ryan Reynolds, and more.

 And that's what you missed in the “Look What You Made Me Do” music video.
 But just a friendly reminder to Swift that no one really made her do anything!
 Haha!
 Music brings us all together!